Darling Harbour is a fabulous area that set on the water’s edge of Sydney, Australia.

 Along Cockle Bay Wharf you can find some fabulous restaurants and bars, and choose to dine out in the sunshine, or inside in the shade.
 Perfect for people watching!

 Or head on into the Food Court where there are a plethora of gourmet delights that will please every palate.
-Countries of many nations present their favourite dishes.
+Countries of many nations present their favorite dishes.

 We decided on a touch of French, and both had fabulous crepes made with fresh ingredients before our very eyes.

 Explorason loved the climbing Spiders Web the most.
 The day we went it was packed full of children clambering to the top whilst the parents stood and sat in the sunshine.

 There was also an interactive play area, where science and water teach children as they and have fun.
 One boy set several others to work pumping the handles, so a torrent of water spilled down.
-Explorason was one of his happy labourers.
+Explorason was one of his happy laborers.

 Other areas hosted giant toys to play and build with and whole families could get involved.
 This I believe is a school holiday only event.